The Convention on the Manipulation of Sports Competitions (the Macolin Convention)

 The Macolin Convention is a legal instrument and the only rule of international law on the manipulation of sports competitions.
 It requests public authorities to co-operate with sports organisations, betting operators and competition organisers to prevent, detect and sanction the manipulation of sports competitions. it proposes a common legal framework for an efficient international cooperation to respond to this global threat.

 The Macolin Convention entered into force on 1 September 2019.
-It has been ratified by Norway, Portugal, Ukraine, Moldova, Switzerland, Italy and Greece.
-It has been signed by 30 other European States and by Australia.
+It has been ratified by Greece, Italy, Norway, Portugal, the Republic of Moldova, Switzerland and Ukraine.
+It has been signed by 30 other European States, as well as by Australia and Morocco.

 Parties & Follow up committee

 The Convention is open for signature and ratification by members States and Observers of the Council of Europe, by non-member States which have participated in its elaboration and by any other State upon invitation of the Committee of Ministers of the Council of Europe (see “ratification procedure” in “resources”).
 All ratifying States are members of the Follow-up Committee.

 Stakeholders/ Actors / Partners

 There are a large number of stakeholders engaged in the fight against sport manipulation.
 Partners share the same values and work tirelessly to support the Macolin Convention and have built strong partnerships with the Council of Europe.
 While other actors continue to develop activities according to the objectives of the Macolin Convention.

 The National Platforms, key concept of the Convention, are the main instruments established by public authorities to bring together all actors and address all forms of manipulation.
 The Network of National Platforms has laid the foundation for transnational cooperation.